 Each AMSSM member will be allowed to submit ONE case abstract for the Annual Meeting that they are the primary author/presenter(multiple research abstract submissions are still allowed).
 There is no limit on the number of submitted abstracts that you can be listed as a co-author.

-The primary author is required to be an AMSSM member at time of submission.
-Student Members can submit an abstract but must have a senior author listed that is a full member.
+PRIMARY AUTHOR/PRESENTER: The primary author is required to be an AMSSM member at time of submission.
+Student Members can submit an abstract but must have a senior author listed that is a full active AMSSM member.

-The primary author submitting the case must also be the presenter.
+PRESENTER SUBSTITUTIONS: The primary author submitting the case must be the presenter and intimately involved with the case.
 Presenter substitutions will only be allowed for significant changes in life circumstance and will require the written approval of the Education Committee Chair(s).

 The AMSSM membership enjoys lively discussion regarding the presentation and work-up of interesting cases.
 These are some tips that can enhance the quality of your write up and ensure a successful case presentation at the AMSSM Annual Meeting.